alitaami/EShopping-Microservice/README.md

  --

-and if you wanna test the project;first you should clone it in your pc, then you can run this command in the project`s path :
+and if you wanna test the project; first you should clone it to your pc, then you can run this command in the project`s path :

 <h6>docker-compose up -d --build</h6>